Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

         Fault execute(ExecContext *, Trace::InstRecord *) const;
     };
 ```
+The details about how GEM5 automatically generates the CPP microop classes
+and its associated methods, I will dedicate another post later.

 ### Finalize Macroop class definition with template substitution
 Although microop constructions code is the most important part of